pkulkarnilpc/Week-16-Mon-Lab/README.md

 * Insertion using sift-up
 * Removal of the root using sift-down
 * Removal of an arbitrary index (sift-up then sift-down)

+You will be making changes in the minHeap.tpp file and implement the code in heapsort method in Week16Mon.cpp.